chourasiaricha04/movie-recommendation-system/README.md

-# 🎬 Movie Recommendation System
+# 🎬 Movie Recommendation Website

-A smart Movie Recommendation System that suggests movies based on user input using Machine Learning techniques.
+A simple and interactive Movie Recommendation Website built using **HTML, CSS, and JavaScript**.
+This project allows users to explore and get movie suggestions based on predefined data and logic.

 ---

 ## 🚀 Features

+- 🎥 Browse movies easily
-- 🔍 Search any movie
+- 🔍 Search for your favorite movies
-- 🎯 Get similar movie recommendations
+- ⭐ Get movie recommendations
-- 🤖 Uses Machine Learning algorithms
-- 🎬 Displays movie details like title, poster, etc.
+- 💻 Clean and responsive user interface
-- ⚡ Fast and simple UI
+- ⚡ Fast and lightweight (no backend required)

 ---

+## 🛠️ Tech Stack

+- HTML
+- CSS
+- JavaScript

+---

 ## 🧠 How It Works

-This project uses a **content-based filtering approach** to recommend movies.
+This project uses **JavaScript logic** to recommend movies based on predefined datasets or conditions.
-It analyzes features like genres, keywords, and movie metadata to find similarity between movies. :contentReference[oaicite:0]{index=0}

-- Convert movie data into vectors
-- Apply similarity (e.g., cosine similarity)
+- Movies are stored in arrays / JSON format
+- User input is taken from search or selection
-- Recommend top similar movies
+- JavaScript filters and matches relevant movies
+- Results are displayed dynamically on the UI

 ---

-## 🛠️ Tech Stack

-- Python 🐍
-- Pandas & NumPy
-- Scikit-learn
-- Streamlit / Flask (if used)
-- TMDB API (for movie posters)

 ---
 <p align="center">